Every author needs to think about branding, whether you’re a DIY Publisher, a hybrid author or traditionally published.

 Choose your venues

 The first step in establishing branding is determining where you want to be seen.
 I read that a good marketing strategy is to have 7 different places in which you engage and share your work.
-And while I’m sure it’s solid marketing advice, unless you have a publicist or marketing manager it might also be a bit overwhelming (at least it was for me).
+I feel like that’s old advice, prior to social media when you were limited to ads and maybe email.
+These days, unless you have a publicist or marketing manager it seems a bit overwhelming (at least it was for me).
 It’s best to start where you’re comfortable and the avenues in which you’ll truly engage with readers and friends.
 Some venues to consider include:

 Whether it’s the cover of your book or an author photo, you want to use the same image across all platforms, including your website.
 That way, even if you can’t get the same username everywhere, anyone looking to connect can recognize you.